armand1m-development/mortybot/README.md

 production.

 #### MEME Templating

+Meme templates can be created at https://mortybotui.fly.dev

+The UI will generate a `/create_meme_template` command you can paste in the chat.
+Then you just use the `/meme <template-name> <params>` method as needed.

 - [x] `/create_meme_template <meme-template-json>`: Defines a meme template in the chat session database.
 This can be later used with the `/meme` command